pappushahofficial/AI-Trade-Guardian/README.md

 AI Trade Guardian provides AI-powered market analysis only.

-This project is for educational and research purposes.
+This project is created for educational and research purposes.

 It is not financial advice.
 Cryptocurrency trading involves risk.